My First Dental Experience…

 For me, going to the dentist remained difficult into my twenties.
 By the time I left college I had finally developed good dental habits and I was lucky enough to avoid braces in high school.
 I even got to skip wisdom tooth extractions, but in my late twenties, those pesky extra teeth caught up to me and needed to be removed.
 Suffice to say I was not ready for or wanting of the procedure.

-My dentist new I had anxiety and they referred me to a specialist nearby.
+My dentist knew I had anxiety and they referred me to a specialist nearby.
 The first appointment was just a consultation and I decided to use Oral Sedation to make things easier.
 An hour before my appointment I took several pills as prescribed by my dentist and was driven to the appointment by a friend.
 I remember the appointment, but I don’t remember it being painful or even unpleasant.
 The preparation I’d received before hand and the pills helped me overcome serious dental anxiety, proving that no matter how bad your previous experiences, you can keep your teeth healthy.

 Today I look forward to going to the dentist again, especially now that I’m considering some whitening and minor straightening of my front teeth.
 Every day at work I see so many other patients who haven’t gotten around their own fear of the dentist, and to them I say this.
 Understand your fear, and where it comes from.
 Face it with a friend and find a dentist you can trust.
 If that’s not enough, consider sedation and before you know it, you’ll be right as rain.
 It worked for me, and with a little courage, it will for you too.